KarishmaChauhan1996/Hospital-Database-Creation-and-Data-Migration/README.md

 - Bills-BillID, AppointmentID, Amount,Paid,BillDate
 - LabReports- ReportID, AppointmentID, ReportData,CreatedAt

+We also have doctors credentials information with doctorname and password.

 ## Problems solved with Database Design
 1. Lack of Unique Identifiers
 - Currently, we have no guaranteed unique IDs for patients, doctors, departments, or appointments.